jesseskinner/hover/README.md

 });
 ```

+Worried about your state being mutated?
+Every time `getState` is called, a fresh copy of your state is returned.
+And every time `setState` is called, a fresh copy is made for you to work with inside the store.
+So you get the simplicity of JavaScript objects and protection from leaky pointers.
+Hoverboard uses serialization to destroy any object pointers and keep your state fresher longer.

 Hoverboard was inspired by other Flux implementations, like [Alt](https://github.com/goatslacker/alt) and [Reflux](https://github.com/spoike/refluxjs).
 Those versions are very lightweight, but Hoverboard is practically weightless.

 ## Usage